gjedeer/celery-php/README.md

 PECL-AMQP is supported in version 1.0.0 and higher because its API has been completely remade when it entered 1.0.
 There is a separate branch for 0.3.

-PHP-amqplib 2.0.2 is supported.
-No older versions have been tested.
+Last PHP-amqplib version tested is 2.2.6.

-Last Celery version tested is 3.0.19.
+Last Celery version tested is 3.1.11

 ## POSTING TASKS